kumpmati/superactions-docs/guide/getting-started.md

 });
 ```

-## Exposing the endpoint to the client
+The `superAPI` function takes in a config object with the following fields:

+### `path`

+This is the relative path where your API route is mounted.
+Since we chose to export it at `src/routes/api/+server.ts`, path should be set as `/api`.

+### `actions`

+This is the object where you define all the functions that the client can call in this API.
+Each action becomes a function to call when using the API in the client.

+## Load function

+The load function is what tells the client what APIs and actions are available.

-In order for the client to know what actions are available, we need to supply them to the client using a `+page.server.ts` or `+layout.server.ts` loader function.
+In order to access the API on the client, we need to supply the API's actions to it using a `+page.server.ts` or `+layout.server.ts` loader function.
 To do this, import the handler that you created using the `superAPI` function, and return its actions like so:

 ```ts
 // src/routes/+page.layout.ts